King's College Chapel, Cambridge: Current use

 The Chapel is actively used as a place of worship and also for some concerts and college events.
 Notable college events include the annual King's College Music Society May Week Concert, held on the Monday of May Week.
 The event is popular with students, alumni, and visitors to the city.

 The Chapel is noted for its splendid acoustics.
 The world-famous Choir of King's College, Cambridge, consists of choral scholars, organ scholars (male students at the college), and choristers (boys educated at the nearby King's College School).
 From 1982 until shortly before his death on 22 November 2019 the director of music for the choir was Sir Stephen Cleobury.
 It is currently Daniel Hyde.
 The choir sings services on most days in term-time, and also performs concerts and makes recordings and broadcasts.

 The BBC has broadcast the Choir's Nine Lessons and Carols from the chapel on Christmas Eve, during which a solo treble sings the first verse of Once in Royal David's City.
-There is also a chapel choir of male and female students, King's Voices, which sings Evensong on Wednesdays during term-time.
+There is also a chapel choir of male and female students, King's Voices, which sings Evensong on Mondays during term-time.

 The chapel is widely seen as a symbol of Cambridge (for example in the logo of Cambridge City Council).

 Dean of the Chapel

 The Dean of the Chapel is responsible to the College Council and the Governing Body for the conduct of services within the Chapel.
 King's College Chapel, like other Cambridge colleges, is not formally part of the structure of the Church of England, but the Dean is customarily licensed by the Bishop of Ely.
 Both he and the Chaplain take a regular part in chapel services: each is normally present at services six days a week during Full Term, and each preaches once or twice a term.
 The Chapel is run by a Chapel Committee chaired by the Dean.
 A Use of Choirs Committee, also chaired by the Dean, organises the engagements of the Chapel choir.

-The current Chaplain is Revd Dr Mary Kells, who has been in the post since September 2021.
-She was preceded in the post by Revd Dr Ayla Lepine (2020–2021).
+The current Chaplain is Revd Mary Kells, who has been in the post since September 2021.
+She was preceded in the post by Revd Ayla Lepine (2020–2021).
 Revd Tom McLean served as Interim Chaplain in 2020.
-He followed the Revd Andrew Hammond, who held the role of Chaplain from 2015–2019, after the Revd Richard Lloyd Morgan who served from 2003–2014.
+He followed the Revd Andrew Hammond, who held the role of Chaplain from 2015 to 2019, after the Revd Richard Lloyd Morgan who served from 2003 to 2014.